family-adaptive-resilience/preparedness-monorepo/README.md

 This is a draft document that will be improved and turned into a useful preparedness plan for Symmetry and for Symmetry people and their families over time.

+"The time to repair the roof is when the sun is shining."
+  - John F. Kennedy

 ## Reading - Core
 - Larry and Cherryl Poole, _EMP Survival: How to Prepare Now and Survive When an Electromagnetic Pulse Destroys our Power Grid_
 - Savage, Gilbert and Radasky, _ [The Early-Time (E1) High-Altitude